-https://apps.mathlearningcenter.or g/number-pieces/ Try clicking the red, yellow, and green squares at the bottom left and then have your
+https://apps.mathlearningcenter.org/number-pieces/ Try clicking the red, yellow, and green squares at the bottom left and then have your child build different numbers!

 - -How many bundles of 10 are in 64?
 What if I added another bundle of ten?
 What if I took 2 bundles away? - -How many loose sticks would you have left over if you built the number 35?
 (5) - -Can you write a number sentence to show 73?
 (70+3)